Average preserving variation processes in view of optimization: Introduction

 The structure of this paper is the following.
-In Section~\ref{Section1}, we introduce the notation, used in the whole paper.
-In Section~\ref{Section2} we recall specific tools, essentially those of \cite{INTRINSIC}.
-It fixes the specific framework of this paper.
-One of the specificities is to perform a calculus of variations essentially based on information flows preserving maps.
-In Section~\ref{Section3}, we introduce average preserving variation processes, and investigate those of their properties which we use subsequently.
-It enables us to establish, in Section~\ref{Section4}, an average preserving least action principle.
-In Section~\ref{Section5}, we relate critical points of the average preserving least action principle, to a specific class of forward-backwards systems (for instance see \cite{FORWARDBACKWARD}).
-We also provide an explicit example based on stochastic differential equations (see \cite{I-W}).
+In Section~\ref{Section2}, we introduce the notation, used in the whole paper.
+In Section~\ref{Section3}, we recall accurately the specific tools, notably those of \cite{13.}, which are used subsequently to obtain a compact notation, taking into account the circumstances identified above, which we encounter within the specific context of those filtered probability spaces; several counter-examples are also recalled.
+In Section~\ref{Section4}, we introduce average preserving variation processes (Definition~\ref{averagepreservingdef}), and investigate those of their properties which we use subsequently.
+It enables us to establish in Section~\ref{Section5} our main result Theorem~\ref{aplapT}, an average preserving least action principle, which characterizes those laws of semi-martingales which satisfy~(\ref{ISELAP}), as extremal points of functionals of the form~(\ref{phidef}), with respect to a set of average preserving variations.
+In Section~\ref{Section6}, for classical cost functions, Proposition~\ref{PropMVFB} relates critical points of the average preserving least action principle, to a specific class of \textit{forward-backwards} systems (for instance see \cite{32.}) of \textsc{Mckean-Vlasov} stochastic differential equations.
+Finally, three explicit examples are provided.